Steerage: Steerage class travel

 Steerage refers to the lowest possible category of long-distance steamer travel.
 It was available to very poor people, usually emigrants seeking a new life in the New World, chiefly North America and Australia.
-In many cases these people had no financial resources and were attempting to escape destitution at home.
-Consequently they needed transportation at an absolute minimum cost.
+In many cases, these people had no financial resources and were attempting to escape destitution at home.
+Consequently, they needed transportation at an absolute minimum cost.
 In many cases they provided their own bedding and food.
 Steerage was very cramped and there was hardly any room for fresh air to get there.
-Many people died in steerage.
+The poor conditions and the very long voyages could contribute to en route deaths of passengers in steerage.
+The word likely comes from the fact that these accommodations were originally located near the ship's rudder.

-The term steerage originated in the fact that these passengers were allowed space in the machinery spaces of the ship (as opposed to cabins and ordinary public areas), but the term was used more generally to refer to the lowest category of accommodation, usually not including proper sleeping accommodation.
-In time the designation came to refer to the lowest category in general, and in modern times is sometimes used sarcastically to refer to any uncomfortable accommodation in an airliner, ship or train.
+The term steerage was used to refer to the lowest category of accommodation, usually not including proper sleeping accommodation.
+In the United Kingdom, it was often referred to as third class, but there were instances where steerage was effectively fourth-class.
+In time, the designation came to refer to the lowest category in general, and in modern times is sometimes used sarcastically to refer to any uncomfortable accommodation in an airliner, ship or train.

 Beds were often long rows of large shared bunks with straw mattresses and no bed linens.

 A commentator described conditions in steerage aboard the SS Kaiser Wilhelm II in 1906: